DaviMaciel22/DaviMaciel22/README.md

 ###

-<p align="left">My name is Davi, aspiring Software Engineer passionate about technology and continuous learning.</p>
+<p align="left">"I'm Davi!
+An aspiring Software Engineer passionate about building technology and committed to lifelong learning."</p>

 ###